Mechanical properties of the proton from a deformed AdS holographic model: Deformed AdS model

 we obtain a Schrödinger-like equation for the fermions

 where the corresponding chiral potentials are given by

 In order to model gravitational form factors, we need to solve (\ref{SchEq}) for its ground state.
 With $\mathcal{A}(z)$ given by (\ref{WF}), the resulting fermionic solution is obtained by numerically solving the Schrödinger-like equation.
-The goal is to make the ground state mass $M_0$ match the proton mass of $M_p=0.938\,\text{GeV}^2$.
+The goal is to make the ground state mass $M_0$ match the proton mass of $M_p=0.938\,{\text{GeV}}$.
 We seek for free parameters to achieve this goal.
-The constant $k$ present in the background warp factor $\mathcal{A}(z)$ can be fine tuned along with the bulk mass $m_5$, given by
+The constant $k$ present in the background warp factor $\mathcal{A}(z)$ could be chosen so that the match to $M_p$ is achieved. {But this is not accomplished.
+Another free parameter is needed for this match.
+This is generally resolved by looking at $m_5$ entering \eqref{SchEq} through \eqref{Potential}.
+In particular, according to the holographic dictionary, in the pure AdS spacetime, $m_5^{\text{AdS}}$ is related to the canonical scaling conformal dimension $\Delta_\text{can}$ of a boundary operator $\mathcal{O}$ through}

-where $\Delta$ is the fermionic conformal dimension $\Delta=\frac{3}{2}$ \cite{Contreras:2021epz, Nascimento:2023dzx}.
-With the resulting value of $m_5$ we are unable to reproduce the mass of the proton for any chosen value of $k$.
-For this purpose, we use an anomalous dimension $\gamma$ such that
+where $\Delta_\text{can}$ is the fermionic canonical conformal dimension $\Delta=\frac{3}{2}$.
+With the resulting value of $m_5$, we are unable to reproduce the mass of the proton for any chosen value of $k$ when using it in solving Eq. \eqref{SchEq}. { In fact, in \cite{Georgi:1974wnj,Gross:1973zrg,Gross:1976xt,Jaroszewicz:1982gr} it was shown that the canonical dimension of an operator $\mathcal{O}$ should be modified by introducing an anomalous dimension $\gamma$, implying an effective scaling dimension $\Delta_\text{eff}=\Delta_\text{can}+\gamma-2$.
+Inspired by this, we consider an anomalous dimension $\gamma$ in $m_5$ such that}